For health professionals: Flu (influenza)

 - household contacts (adults and children) of individuals at high risk of influenza-related complications, such as:

-- household contacts of the high-risk individuals previously listed
+- household contacts of the high-risk individuals

 - household contacts of infants less than 6 months old

 - members of a household expecting a newborn during influenza season